Anne Marie Horrocks - Chair and Foundation Governor

 I am a Foundation Governor at the school and have been a member of the Governors for many years.
 My whole lifetime, both as a pupil myself and then as a teacher, has been spent in Catholic Education.
 My teaching career began at St. Patrick's High School where I was for almost 18 years.

 I have lived locally for very many years and was a member of the old St. Matthew's parish and now belong to our new parish of St. John Paul ll.

 My lifelong commitment to Catholic Education continues today in the main as a Governor at St. Gilbert's where I see it as my duty to support the school in providing for our children in the excellent way it does.

 I have been a foundation governor at St. Gilbert’s since May 2018.

 I am a life-long parishioner of Holy Cross Church and have always lived locally.
 I became a Foundation Governor as I wished to contribute to one of the schools in the parish of St. John Paul II.
 I am proud to be a governor of St. Gilbert’s school as it is a school with a strong Catholic ethos and one which puts its children, staff and community at the heart of it.

-I have been the staff governor for four years and have recently been re-elected for a further term.
+I have been the staff governor for the last few years but have recently taken on the shared role (with Mrs. Boslem) of acting headteacher.
 I have taught at St. Gilbert’s for quite a number of years!
-I currently teach the Year 2 class and I am also the deputy headteacher.
-As well as being a member of the senior leadership team I am the Key Stage 1 leader and also subject manager of Literacy throughout the school.
+Up until January '21 I was the Year 2 teacher and the deputy headteacher.
+I am also the Key Stage 1 leader and subject manager of Literacy throughout the school.
 I believe that good communication between the school, parents, staff, governors and pupils is essential and that governors play an important part in the school community.
-With my teaching experience and knowledge of the school I believe I can provide a good link and also be the voice of the school staff on the governing body.
+With my teaching experience and knowledge of the school I believe I can make a valuable contribution to the governing body.